nickapos/vagrant-chef/vm-automation-presentation.md

 # Chef

 For the purposes of this presentation we are going to use a very simple cookbook, that takes a list of packages and installs it on the new vm.
 It is developed by a Chef employee Matt Ray and is distributed unde the Apache License.
-It does not matter which distribution we choose to use, it will work in all of them, Chef takes care of the differences in package managers.
+It does not matter which distribution we choose to use, it will work on all of them, Chef takes care of the differences in package managers.

-Core chef concepts:
+##Core chef concepts:

   * Cookbook attributes
   * The run_list

-## Cookbook attributes
+### Cookbook attributes

 One important feature of attributes is that they can be over-riden during runtime, both from the calling scripts and the cookbooks themselves.
 Cookbook attributes are saved inside the attributes directory, by default there is one file there called default.rb.
 In our example cookbook it contains two attributes: